A concept of a para-hydrogen-based cold neutron source for simultaneous high flux and high brightness: Introduction

-In \secref{sec:5} we discuss trade-offs between brightness and intensity of low-dimensional moderators.
-A significant increase in brightness of the emitted cold neutron beam is achieved at the cost of a significant reduction in beam intensity.
+In \secref{sec:6} we discuss trade-offs between brightness and intensity of low-dimensional moderators.
+A~significant increase in brightness of the emitted cold neutron beam is achieved at the cost of a significant reduction in beam intensity.
 This fact seriously limits the gain in the performance of the intensity-demanding instruments with a low $Q$-resolution.
-Moreover, the use of moderators of small size leads to the under-illumination of the entrance of a large neutron guide that in turn results in the very irregular angular structure of neutron beams at samples of high $Q$-resolution instruments thus worsening their performance~\cite{mattauch2017}.
+Moreover, the use of moderators of small size leads to the under-illumination of the entrance of a large neutron guide that in turn results in a very irregular angular structure of neutron beams at samples of high $Q$-resolution instruments thus worsening their performance~\cite{mattauch2017}.
 Therefore, it is an imperative to find a possibility to increase the neutron beam intensity while keeping a high brightness of the low dimensional moderators.
 We propose employing chessboard and staircase assemblies of narrow moderators that provide wide, intense neutron beams while maintaining the high brightness of the narrow moderator.

-We also briefly consider the application of such moderators in the realistic case of a nuclear research reactor or a spallation source with inhomogeneous thermal neutron flux distribution around the reactor core or the target.
-In this case the stacked staircase (chess-board) geometry allows for the brightness gain up to \num{2.5} relative to the single flat moderators of the same width.
+We also briefly consider the application of such moderators in the case of their inhomogeneous thermal neutron illumination from a nuclear reactor core or a spallation neutron source target.
+In these cases, the stacked staircase~(chessboard) geometry allows for simultaneous gains in brightness and intensity of up to approximately~\num{2.5} for reactor sources and~\num{2} for spallation or compact sources, relative to single flat moderators of the same width.
+However, these gains will be affected by details of the moderator-reflector assembly and should be estimated through dedicated Monte Carlo simulations, which can only be conducted for a particular neutron source and are beyond the scope of this general study.